erich666/Mineways/scripting/_README.txt

 export_map.mwscript - Given that you have already loaded a world manually, select an area and export it

+hunk_maker.py - a simple Python script to make a Mineways .mwscript file that will export a series of separate large, square area models.

+hunks_output.mwscript - A sample hunks output script, for exporting four rendering models next to each other on the map

 load_world.mwscript - A simple script to load your world.
 You'll need to edit it before you run this one.

 make_map_tiles.mwscript - An example of exporting a set of maps, each 1000 x 1000 pixels